Job Announcement: Education Advocacy Clinic – DirectorWednesday, July 29, 2020

-- Direct and manage the EAC, providing vision, planning, and implementation of the work within the context of EBCLC’s broader racial justice mission;
+- Manage the Education Advocacy Clinic, providing vision, planning and implementation of the work within the context of EBCLC’s larger racial justice mission;

-- Teach, supervise, and mentor law students enrolled in the EAC, including designing curriculum, providing highly interactive legal and skills training, facilitating weekly individual and group supervision meetings, and providing day-to-day monitoring of individual student work;
+- Teach, supervise, and mentor law students enrolled in the Clinic, including designing curriculum, providing highly interactive legal and skills training, and facilitating weekly individual and group supervision meetings;

 - Participate in ongoing professional development to improve management skills, client services and student supervision;

-- Work with the executive director, deputy director, and development team to attract financial support for the EAC, oversee grants management, and provide general administrative oversight;
+- Work with Executive Director, Deputy Director and development team to attract financial support for the Clinic, oversee grants management, and provide general administrative oversight;

-- Serve on EBCLC’s management team, which meets twice a month and provides input and support for the broader organization;
+- Serve on EBCLC’s management team, providing input and support for the broader organization;

-- Serve as the primary contact with the community and media, including responding to press and service provider inquiries, making presentations to the public, community, and other professional groups, and overseeing staff to whom these tasks have been delegated;
+- Serve as the primary contact with the community and media, including responding to press and service provider inquiries, making presentations to the public, community and other professional groups, and overseeing staff to whom these tasks have been delegated; and

 - Other tasks as assigned by the Deputy Director.

-- Experience with, or strong interest in, law student supervision and clinical teaching;
+- Strong interest in law student supervision and clinical teaching;

 - Strong interpersonal skills, flexibility, and demonstrated ability to work well independently and as part of a team;